 Health Care When Your Child Comes Home

-Soon after coming home, your child should visit your doctor for a checkup, which will let you address any previously undetected medical issues.
+Soon after coming home, your child should visit your doctor or a doctor who specializes in caring for adopted children for a checkup, which will let you address any known or previously undetected medical issues.

 Potential Health Problems